USPTO Examiner SISSON BRADLEY L - Art Unit 1682

 Executive Summary

-Examiner SISSON, BRADLEY L works in Art Unit 1682 and has examined 95 patent applications in our dataset.
-With an allowance rate of 64.2%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 41 months.
+Examiner SISSON, BRADLEY L works in Art Unit 1682 and has examined 103 patent applications in our dataset.
+With an allowance rate of 66.0%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 46 months.

 Allowance Patterns

-Examiner SISSON, BRADLEY L's allowance rate of 64.2% places them in the 17% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner SISSON, BRADLEY L's allowance rate of 66.0% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns